 In the end though, the result speak for themselves and the scenes involving both characters left audiences feeling like Rogue One was truly the prequel to A New Hope, a film 39 years in the making.

-Rogue One: A Star Wars Story is in cinemas now!
+Rogue One: A Star Wars Story is out on Blu-ray and Digital HD now!

 What did you think of seeing Leia and Moff Tarkin?